Supreeth095/DataViz/README.md

 ... add comments here

-Dataset Type : Geometry
+Dataset Type : Table

 List of Data Attributes:
 1. Time
 2. Player’s Total count of Touchdown passes after each year from 1935 to 2014
 3. Name of the Player

-Attribute : Time
+Attribute : Time (Years)

 Attribute Type : Ordinal